chetnashah/buildSystemNotes/ccpp/CMake.md

 ### CMAKE is a makefile/solution generator

 CMAKE generates platforms specific projects e.g. .sln for MS, Makefile for unix, .xcodeproj for macs etc.
+One can list available generators on system using:
+`cmake --help`

+How they work internally (how do they choose default generator for given platform)? e.g. on windows:
+It appears that CMake looks at the Windows Registry to determine which generator to use.
+It searches the Visual Studio registry subkeys (6.0, 7.0, etc) in [HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\VisualStudio\\ for an entry called InstallDir.
+If one is found, it uses the corresponding generator.
+(It will use the newest version of Visual Studio available.)
+Otherwise, it uses the NMake generator.

 ### Why is `cmake ..` used frequently from a build dir?